 In the UK, the fastest (and often the easiest) way to obtain a divorce (not a separation) is to undertake an uncontested divorce.
 Put simply, this means the married couple both agree that they want a divorce, and they agree to the divorce reasons.
 An uncontested divorce is relatively straightforward and therefore faster to process because there are fewer disputes between the two parties.
 This allows any major issues to be dealt with between the spouses and for assets to be divided amicably without the time, hassle and cost involved with going to court.

-Which divorce takes the longest?
+Which divorce takes the longest in the UK?

 A contested divorce, on the other hand, involves disagreement between the spouses where one party chooses to dispute and the other defends.
 Often, one spouse wants to get a divorce while the other wants to remain married.
 For example, one spouse might believe that the marriage has not ‘irretrievably broken down’, while the other is adamant that the marriage is over indefinitely.